NMehralizadeh/RuleEngineCore/README.md

 #### Properties
 - Name : It's optional and you can set this rule name.
 - Description : It's optional and you can set main functionality of this rule.
+- NextRule : It's optional and you can set type of next rule that you have and used rule attribute.
+Rule engine after run current rule actions evaluate the next one and execute if everything is going well.